 Our Inclusion, Equality & Diversity Standards

 AccessAble produce online accessibility guides to buildings, sites & venues across the UK – including many hospitals, shops, tourist attractions and universities.
-Worcestershire Health and Care NHS Trust have worked in partnership with AccessAble to develop a series of guides for many of our Trust sites.
+The Trust has worked in partnership with AccessAble to develop a series of guides for many of our Trust sites.

 The Accessible Information Standard (AIS) applies to all organisations that provide NHS or adult social care (this includes: NHS Trusts and Foundation Trusts, GP practices, as well as organisations that commission (pay for and make decisions about) NHS and adult social care services).

 Disability Confident is a national scheme to support employers make the most of the talents disabled people can bring to the workplace.
-Worcestershire Health and Care NHS Trust are a Disability Confident Employer.
 This means that we are committed to employing, supporting and promoting people with disabilities in the workplace.

 The Equality Act 2010 replaced previous legislation (such as the Race Relations Act 1976 and Disability Discrimination Act 1995) with a single Act.
 The Act simplified the law, removed inconsistencies and strengthened the law to help tackle discrimination and inequality.